-Setting up a marine tank and maintaining it with a health school of fish may seem easy at time.
-However the unique nutritional requirements of captive seawater fishes was often overlooked by many hobbyists.
-Since most of the fishes was wild caught in the sea, each fish have individual food requirement in order to prevent the fish from malnutrition.
+Setting up a marine tank and maintaining it with a healthy school of fish may seem easy at the time.
+However, the unique nutritional requirements of captive seawater fishes were often overlooked by many hobbyists.
+Since most of the fishes were wild-caught in the sea, each fish have individual food requirement in order to prevent the fish from malnutrition.

-Fortunately, all this is changing thanks to the knowledge share on various resources on the internet.
-Marine fishes need a diet primarily of marine origin, and we often recognize that a poor diet can equate to general ill health of your fish.
-Some commonly observed problems with poorly fed marine fish include lateral line and fin erosion, weight loss, color infidelity, listlessness and disease outbreaks.
-Below are 5 tips which can help improved your marine fish feeding and health.
+Fortunately, all this is changing thanks to the knowledge shared on various resources on the internet.
+Marine fishes need a diet primarily of marine origin, and we often recognize that a poor diet can equate to the general ill-health of your fish.
+Some commonly observed problems with poorly fed marine fish include lateral line and fin erosion, weight loss, colour infidelity, listlessness and disease outbreaks.
+Below are 5 tips which can help improve your marine fish feeding and health.

 1. Feeding frequency